pmndrs/zustand/docs/guides/nextjs.md

-[Next.js](https://nextjs.org) is a popular server side rendering framework for React that presents some unique challenges for using Zustand properly, keep in mind that Zustand store is a global variable (AKA module state) making optional the usage of a `Context`, these challenges include:
+[Next.js](https://nextjs.org) is a popular server side rendering framework for React that presents some unique challenges for using Zustand properly, keep in mind that Zustand store is a global variable (AKA module state) making it optional to use a `Context`.
+These challenges include:

 - **Per-request store:** A Next.js server can handle multiple requests simultaneously.
 This means that the store should be created per request and should not be shared across requests.